INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 }
 ```

 [RFC 7807] defines a "problem detail" as a way to carry machine-readable details of errors in an HTTP response to avoid the need to define new error response formats for HTTP APIs.

-If [RFC 7808] is to be used, the problem details object would have to be extended with additional members.
+If [RFC 7807] is to be used, the problem details object would have to be extended with additional members and could look as follows:

 ```